metacraft-labs/nimbus-eth2/distributed-bls-key-generation.md

 #### Trust model

-The orchestrator MUST follow either trusted or trustless model.
+The coordinator MUST follow either trusted or trustless model.

-In the former case, the orchestrator is assumed to be honest and available.
+In the former case, the coordinator is assumed to be honest and available.

-In the latter case, the orchestrator is assumed to be a neutral arbiter, for example a smart contract.
+In the latter case, the coordinator is assumed to be a neutral arbiter, for example a smart contract.
 Implementation-defined mechanisms for verifying its honesty, and for dealing with possible lack of availability, MUST be provided.

-In both models, the participants MUST be able to submit to the orchestrator a cryptographic proof of misbehavior, for example a signed ZK proof.
-The orchestrator MUST then perform one of the following actions:
+In both models, the participants MUST be able to submit to the coordinator a cryptographic proof of misbehavior, for example a signed ZK proof.
+The coordinator MUST then perform one of the following actions:

 - Challenge the suspected participant to provide the needed information in a verifiable way, for example by storing it in a blockchain.
 Preferably, this storing must involve some cost, to encourage participants to do what they can to avoid reaching this stage.
-  - If the information is determined again to be faulty, the orchestrator MUST trigger a mechanism for punishing - eg. slashing - the misbehaving participant.
+  - If the information is determined again to be faulty, the coordinator MUST trigger a mechanism for punishing - eg. slashing - the misbehaving participant.
-  - If the information is determined to be correct, the orchestrator MUST store the information about the dispute and check previous dispute records for the involved participants.
+  - If the information is determined to be correct, the coordinator MUST store the information about the dispute and check previous dispute records for the involved participants.
-    - If a participant is frequently involved in dispute events with many different participants, the orchestrator MUST either escalate (for example, to notify upper levels of software and / or responsible persons), or trigger a mechanism for punishing it.
+    - If a participant is frequently involved in dispute events with many different participants, the coordinator MUST either escalate (for example, to notify upper levels of software and / or responsible persons), or trigger a mechanism for punishing it.
-    - If a participant is frequently involved in dispute events with a small number of participants, the orchestrator MUST escalate.
+    - If a participant is frequently involved in dispute events with a small number of participants, the coordinator MUST escalate.
 - Directly trigger a mechanism for punishing the misbehaving participant, if it is determined reliably.

 ## Generation sequence

 Consists of the following steps:

-### Initiation by the orchestrator
+### Initiation by the coordinator

-The orchestrator initiates the process by notifying a set of entities capable of acting as participants in distributed key generation.
+The coordinator initiates the process by notifying a set of entities capable of acting as participants in distributed key generation.

-- If participation is mandatory, the orchestrator will notify exactly $n$ entities.
+- If participation is mandatory, the coordinator will notify exactly $n$ entities.
-- If participation is optional, the orchestrator will typically notify more than $n$ entities, and will select $n$ participants from the candidates who apply.
-If less than $n$ candidates apply or are selected, the orchestrator might either notify more entities, or declare the generation as unsuccessful.
+- If participation is optional, the coordinator will typically notify more than $n$ entities, and will select $n$ participants from the candidates who apply.
+If less than $n$ candidates apply or are selected, the coordinator might either notify more entities, or declare the generation as unsuccessful.

 The initial notification MUST include the following initialization parameters: